GenieFramework/Genie.jl/README.md

 Basically here we check if the `cover` property is not empty, and display the actual cover.
 Otherwise we show a placeholder image.
 You can check the result at <http://localhost:8000/bgbooks>

-As for the JSON view, it already does what we want - you can check that the `cover` property is now outputed, as stored in the database: <http://localhost:8000/api/v1/bgbooks>
+As for the JSON view, it already does what we want - you can check that the `cover` property is now outputted, as stored in the database: <http://localhost:8000/api/v1/bgbooks>

 Success, we're done here!